 The durable power of attorney is more or less the same as the regular POA, the main exception being that it remains in force if and when you are incapacitated.
 That “durability” component makes it an indelible tool in estate or family contingency planning.
 If your durable POA is in the realm of managing your financial affairs, the agent you assign can keep administering your finances when you are incapacitated.
 When you regain your ability to manage your own finances, or at the time of your passing, the POA relationship again comes to an end.

-Because regular POAs come to an end if the principal becomes incapacitated or incompetent, they become useless in circumstances for example if the principal is diagnosed with Alzheimer’s, or goes into a post-trauma coma.
-The durable power of attorney has specific wording that spells out that it would remain in effect when the principal becomes incompetent.
+Because regular POAs come to an end if the principal becomes incapacitated or incompetent, they become useless in certain circumstances, for example if the principal is diagnosed with Alzheimer’s, or goes into a post-trauma coma.
+The durable power of attorney has specific wording that spells out that it would remain in effect if and when the principal becomes incompetent.

 As long as agents use their most transparent and best judgment in all representation matters, they are not held liable when an investment matter goes wrong, or a decision proves unwise.
 Another unwritten rule in that regard has it that in managing the principal’s investments, and for the sake of prudency, the agent will diversify such investments, thus minimizing the potential for loss.
 The law that governs these ethical issues is thus a test of honest conduct and does not hold agents liable for poor results.

 In managing the principal’s affairs, when agents come across areas where they do not have particular expertise, it is incumbent upon them to seek advice from others who do.
-Once again, the principal’s best interests are thus best served.
+Once again, it all comes down to serving the principal’s best interests.

 When the springing event happens, it is incumbent on the agent to inform any third parties involved that the agent now represents the principal in the affairs at hand.
 This is usually done in writing, attaching a copy of the POA.